 – given more than 100 hours of talks and keynotes at conferences

-Prior to this I was the Director of Learning and Research for Instructure (they build Canvas, the best learning management system out there).
+When I left higher education (the first time), it was to be the Director of Learning and Research for Instructure (they build Canvas, the best learning management system out there).
 At Canvas I managed the Canvas Network MOOC platform and worked in the Product Department.
 Before I moved into the learning software industry, I spent ten years teaching full-time at Muskegon Community College (in Michigan).
 Mostly I taught Mathematics, but I have also taught Intro Chemistry and Social Media.
 While at MCC, I was the Learning Futurist for the LIFT Institute and I coordinated faculty professional development for several years.
 I am an author, a speaker, a blogger, a game designer, and a learning futurist.

 As an instructor, I consider myself to be a learning coach.
 Whether I am coaching college students in my math courses or academics who are embarking on new adventures in learning, I try to give learners the tools, ideas, and confidence to learn on their own.
 I believe that self-directed learning and engagement are now the most important issues in education.
 When content begins to teach itself (and it will), instructors will need to be ready to shift into the role of learning coaches.
 Technology will “instruct” … we will need to “engage” learners in applications, discussions, and explorations of the learning ecosystem of our subject area and leverage digital tools to enhance learning.
 My philosophy of teaching and learning can be summed up in one quote:

 “Learning is the brain having fun.” – Raph Koster